xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 2.1.6 =
+* an empty value in a date field will overwrite an existing value
+* prevent fatal error with out of sync message queue
+* webp files now allowed in the native plugin
+* min php version updated to 7.4

 = 2.1.5 =
 * fixed issue with password field preventing record update